Party Pilipinas: History

 Party Pilipinas was conceptualized as an "all-party and all-positive vibes" show, according to the Corporate Communications Department of GMA Network and the show's new production manager, Ruth Mariñas.

 The hosts of SOP, Regine Velasquez, Ogie Alcasid, Janno Gibbs, and Jaya joined the show, along with Kyla, Jay-R, and La Diva.
 In addition, Rachelle Ann Go and Mark Bautista also joined the show.

 Louie Ignacio left the show on April 25, 2010.
 Headwriter Rommel Gacho became the show's temporary director from May 2–23 before management named Mark A. Reyes and Rico Gutierrez as the show's permanent replacements for Ignacio.

 On June 20, 2010, the program created a history in Philippine TV history as it became the first show to air in 3D.

 The show also held engagements.
 Alcasid and Velasquez announced their wedding engagement during the August 8, 2010 episode.
 Velasquez also had her pre-nuptial message and pregnancy announcement in the show.

 On March 27, 2011, the show celebrated its first anniversary, having a simultaneous live performances in four locations in the Philippines: Manila (GMA Studio 7), Baguio (Melvin Jones Grandstand), Davao City (Rizal Park) and Cebu City (Fuente Osmeña Circle) with directors Noel Cabacungan, Rommel Gacho, Ding Bolanos and Mark A. Reyes.
 The anniversary episode included the launch of GMA's summer plug for 2011, "Halo-Halo Ang Summer Saya".

 From April 17 to May 15, 2011, GB Sampedro and Mark A. Reyes directed the show.
-Sampedro replaced Gutierrez due to Gutierrez's resignation from the show.
-On July 24 of that same year, Treb Monteras replaced Sampedro as directing of the show.
+Sampedro replaced Gutierrez due to the latter's resignation from the show.
+On July 24 of that same year, Treb Monteras replaced Sampedro.